 My clinical work is mostly focused on trauma (and addiction, which is often a symptom of trauma); so I was invited to speak about my experience, in different parts of the world, working with organizations and communities on projects focused on trauma healing.
 I was encouraged to emphasize the interdisciplinarity of that work as well as its holistic character.

 Trauma is an experience that exceeds our ability to manage stress.
 In clinical terms, trauma breaks containment: we lose our self-regulation, we are drawn into instinctive coping, and we are usually unaware of what’s happening.
-This is how trauma can happen invisibly and can go unseen.
-It is unusual for a person to notice that they are being traumatized while it’s happening.
+This is how trauma can happen invisibly and can go unseen; a person can fail to notice that they are being traumatized.
 Consequently, one of the defining features of trauma involves the bypassing of (most of) our cognition: we just act — and we don’t notice.

 Traumatic situations involve high levels of emotional and psychological stress.
 That stress, in turn, damages our ability to modulate our thoughts and emotions.
 We enter into a primordial consciousness that is focused on survival.
 The situation does not have to be authentically threatening to our survival — most traumas are not.
 But in the moment, as events unfold, as the stress of exposure increases and our coping abilities vanish, the defenses of our psychology begin to crumble and the body takes over.
 The body possesses millions of years of evolutionary wisdom about survival.
 It knows — without hesitation, without doubt, without thinking — how it will respond.
 The human animal has perfected distinct pathways of response (flight, freeze, orient, or fight) that are deeply interwoven with childhood development and the nervous system.
 They are automatic, autonomic, and highly effective — at least, effective from the point of view of the body, which simply wants to survive.